mauricio-vasquez/CustomerSatisfactionPrediction/Readme.md

 2. *Beginner quantitative marketing analysts or beginner data scientists:* By guiding them on how data analytics can be used to get valuable insights from customer satisfaction surveys.
 Also, it may enlight them on how a complete Data Science project would look like.

 ## Methods Used
-* Crisp-DM methodology
+* Crisp-DM methodology.
-* Data visualization with Seaborn
+* Data visualization with Seaborn.
 * Classification models: Logistics regression, Random Forest and SVM.
-* GridSearchCV & cross validation
+* GridSearchCV & K-fold cross validation.
-* Feature importance
+* Feature importance.

 ## Tools
 Python and Jupyter were used for this project.